vdstack/mockit/README.md

 `m.stringEndingWith("bubble")` will match any string that ends with the substring "bubble".

-### stringMatchingRegex
+### stringMatching

-`m.stringMatchingRegex(reg:RegExp)` will match any string that matches the regular expression passed as an argument.
+`m.stringMatching(reg:RegExp)` will match any string that matches the regular expression passed as an argument.

 ## Combining matchers